shivanshdave/2020-432/projects/project2/README.md

 # The End-of-Term Google Form

-You will complete an end-of-term Google Form also due 2020-05-04, where you will be asked...
+You will complete [this end-of-term Google Form](https://bit.ly/432-2020-project2-end-form) also due 2020-05-04, where you will be asked...

 1. to summarize the key finding of your study briefly in your own well-chosen set of 50 or fewer words, and
 2. about the most important thing you’ve learned in 432,
 3. about the next step you’re most eager to take in developing yourself as a data scientist, and
 4. about the most important piece of advice you wished you’d heard when starting the 431-432 sequence.

-and maybe about some other things.

 If you’re working as a pair, each of you must submit the end-of-term Google Form separately.

-We will post the end-of-term Google Form in April.
+The end-of-term Google Form is found at https://bit.ly/432-2020-project2-end-form.

 -----------